Wii-Mini-Hacking/Guide_Wiimini/docs/index.md

   image:
     src: /images/main-pages/home-page-feature.jpg
 ---
-::: info
+::: danger

-The guide is also available in other languages!
-To change the language, please press the icon at top right and change your language.
+This guide is a work in progress.
+Some sections may be incomplete or missing.
+Please always consult the Wii mini Hacking Discord (link at the top right of the page) if you need help or have any questions.
 :::

 ## So what is "hardware modding"?